 d.
 In general, perform all duties pertaining to the office of Treasurer.

-C. Selection: The President shall be elected for four (4) years at each Annual Meeting of USATF following the original scheduled date of the Summer Olympic Games.
-The Board shall elect the Chair who shall serve for four (4) years, as well as, Vice Chair if it is not the President, Secretary, and Treasurer, who shall serve two (2) year terms.
+C. Selection: The President shall be elected at each Annual Meeting of USATF following the original scheduled date of the Summer Olympic Games for a four (4) year term beginning January 1st after the Annual meeting.
+At the conclusion of the current elected Board Chair’s term, the Board shall elect on of its members to serve as Chair at the Board’s first meeting after January 1st.
+The Vice Chair shall serve as acting Chair until the Board elects a Chair.
+The President shall be the Chair of the Board unless the Board elects another of its members to serve as Chair by two-thirds (2/3) vote of the full membership of the Board.
+The Chair shall serve for the shorter period of either: (1) the remainder of the four (4) years following the election of the President; or (2) the remainder of their term on the Board.
+The Board shall also elect a Vice Chair (if the President is the Board Chair), Secretary, and Treasurer who all shall serve two (2) year terms.
 Board Officers may be elected immediately following the conclusion of the Annual Meeting in even-numbered years.
 The Secretary and Treasurer need not be voting members of the Board.
-The Board shall give strong consideration to the President when electing the Chair.

-D. Core Requirements for President: The President shall be required to clear USATF’s annual background screen, comply with the USATF SafeSport Program and any other USOPC program, and be able to obtain and maintain a passport for international travel.
-Candidates for President shall be required to have registered for and have attended at least one prior Annual Meeting or have served as an Association officer for at least one year prior to being elected as a Board member.

-E. Limitation on terms: No person shall serve as Chair or President for more than eight consecutive years without a period of at least two years away from that position.
-However, an individual who fills a vacancy or otherwise serves a term as Chair or President of two years or less may then serve for up to eight more consecutive years.
+D. Limitation on terms: No person shall serve as Chair or President for more than two (2) consecutive terms without a period of at least two years away from that position.
+However, an individual who fills a vacancy or otherwise serves a term as Chair or President of two years or less may then serve for up to two (2) more consecutive terms.

-F. Succession and vacancies: There shall be no order of succession to any office.
+E. Succession and vacancies: There shall be no order of succession to any office.
 If the Board determines that any officer is temporarily unable to serve, it may, in its sole discretion, name another individual to fill the vacancy.
 If the President resigns or is permanently unable to serve, the Board shall name a successor until the following Annual Meeting, when a special election shall be held for the unexpired portion of the term.

-G. Removal from office: The President may be removed for good cause by a two-thirds vote of those delegates of USATF present and voting at an Annual Meeting or special meeting called for this purpose and provided the requisite notice for the meeting (see Article 8) properly states the removal vote on its agenda.
+F. Removal from office: The President may be removed for good cause by a two-thirds vote of those delegates of USATF present and voting at an Annual Meeting or special meeting called for this purpose and provided the requisite notice for the meeting (see Article 8) properly states the removal vote on its agenda.
 The Board may remove the Chair, Vice Chair, Secretary, or Treasurer for good cause by a two-thirds vote of those Board members present and voting, who are not conflicted under applicable law, at a regular meeting or special meeting called for that purpose.

 ARTICLE 11